linaspurinis/mdblist.doc/about.md

 ---
 layout: page
-title: About MDBList
+title: About
 permalink: /about/
 ---

-mdblist.com: media lists Automator for radarr and trakt.tv
+### mdblist.com: media lists Automator for radarr and trakt.tv

 If you want the best lists manager for trakt, mdblist.com got you covered.